YJAJ/YJAJ.github.io/blog/_posts/2018-12-09-notes-on-vgg.markdown

 </head>

 While our small deep learning study group was playing with visualisation techniques of layers, we found that many methods were still based on VGG-like architecture.
-This week, therefore, we decided to read through [Simonyan and Zisserman (2014)](https://arxiv.org/abs/1409.1556) to study a VGG model.
+This week, therefore, we decided to read through ["Very deep convolutional networks for large-scale image recognition" by Simonyan and Zisserman (2014)](https://arxiv.org/abs/1409.1556) to study a VGG model.

 Many studies around this time focused on improving hyper-parameters of Convolutional networks (ConvNets).
 This paper also investigated one of the most important hyper-parameter - the effect of the ConvNets depth.